malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of this file brings up 1 warning and 8 errors.
 They are all equivalent to the ones from form-add.html.
 Action not taken - resons described in previous occurence.

+#### account.html

+Validation of this file brings up 1 warning and 9 errors:

+- The warning and first 2 errors are equivalent to the ones from all previously validated pages except base.html.
+- 1 errors regarding missing alt in `img` tag - this was fixed
+- Remaining 6 errors related to use of `{{ url_for }}` and type of the field used in `href` and `src` (e.g. `{{podcast.podcast_link}}`) in all links on this page.
+All left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)